binarymusa/Automobile_commerce/README.md

-The file covers an Automobile e-comerce site built using flask.
+The PROJECT covers an Automobile e-comerce site based on flask.

     Files in the app include :
       STATIC FILES(includes css,html templates, javascript and images used)